 Posted August 2, 2018

-Ready to buy a boat and want to know more about the advantages of working with a yacht broker?
-One of our yacht sales specialists, Doug Ward explains how a yacht broker can help you find the boat that is right for you.
+Ready to buy a boat and want to know more about the advantages of working with a broker?
+Learn more about how a yacht broker can help you find the boat that is right for you.

 Yacht Brokers are consultants who can be an extremely helpful resource when buying your next boat.
 Their goal is to protect your interests throughout the purchasing process, from the initial consult to taking delivery of your vessel.

 If you are looking to buy a boat, there are many resources available to search online, such as YachtWorld.com or BoatTrader.com, which will put you in contact directly with the listing broker.
 However, a more rewarding option is to select a yacht broker initially to discuss the type of boat you are looking for.
 They will help narrow down the type of boat that will best meet your needs.
 They will facilitate the search online as well as communicate with other brokers on your behalf.
 They can also access private information about a boat's history through internal industry resources.